-We do not all have the same talents and privileges extended to us but, this year, I am sure the Commander-in-Chief and I have given our "all" whenever and wherever we could.
-It has been a pleasure for me to serve with Cleon Heald.
-It has been one of the privileges of a lifetime to know him; to know his sterling qualities, and his high ideals of potentials. ideals of patriotism and manhood.
+We do not all have the same talents and privileges extended to us but, this year, I am sure the Commander-in-Chief and I have given our "all" whenever and wherever we could It has been a pleasure for me to serve with the Heald.
+It has been one of the privileges of a lifetime to know him; to know his sterling qualities, and his high that of patriotism and manhood.
 He is a gentleman, and everything that implies.
-During this entire year, I have never had an embarassing moment and he has extended every little courtesy that a lady could expect from a gentleman; and boys, I appreciate, very, very much, your giving me Cleon Heald as my co-worker.
+During this entire year, I have never had an embarassing moment and he has extended every little courtesy that a lady could trom a gentleman; and boys, I appreciate, very, very much, your giving me Cleon Heald as my co-worker.